DataGuys/CTIBase/README.md

 ## Contributing

 Contributions to improve this solution are welcome.
-Please submit issues or pull requests as needed.
+Please submit issues or pull requests to the [GitHub repository](https://github.com/DataGuys/CTIBase).